 The American Honey Bee Protection Agency:

 The mission to save honey bees from extinction–CEO Walter Schumacher’s professed goal–originated from a conversation in 2006.
 Walter, also known fondly as the “Bee-Czar”, was intrigued when a friend of his explained that the key to saving the world was to save the honey bee.
-From that point on, Walter took every step towards figuring out how to save bees from unwanted places, such as homes, offices and bees that might be swarming at the circuit of the Americas (true story).
+From that point on, Walter took every step towards figuring out how to save bees from unwanted places without endangering their lives.

-Walter formed Central Texas Bee Rescue later in 2006 and opened his doors to customers seeking an eco-friendly solution to their honey bee infestation or swarm issues.
-Since Colony Collapse Disorder (CCD) had not been diagnosed by that time, there were still many people baffled at why someone, such as Walter, would get in a bee suit in 110 index heat during the summer just to save some pesky bees.
-Yet, through working with them, and beginning to understand the depth of their beauty, their intelligence, and their keystone role in our ecosystem, Walter developed an unbreakable bond with the honey bee.
-He even realized that the bee suits in the dead heat would kill him before bees did, so he eventually just stop wearing one altogether!
+In late 2006, Walter created the Central Texas Bee Rescue and personally opened his own property to the bees of local citizens seeking an eco-friendly solution to their unwanted honey bee infestation or swarm issues.
+Since Colony Collapse Disorder (CCD) had not been diagnosed by that time, there were still many people baffled at why someone, such as Walter, would get in a bee suit in 110 index heat during the summer just to save some pesky wild bees.
+Yet, through working with wild bees, and beginning to understand the depth of their beauty, their intelligence, and their keystone role in our ecosystem, Walter developed an unbreakable bond with the honey bee.
+He even realized that the bee suits in the dead heat would kill him before bees did, so he eventually just stopped wearing one altogether!
 (Please note we do not advise that!).

 ORDINANCE NO. 20120322-019

 The American Honey Bee Protection Agency was instrumental, working alongside Texas lawmakers, in passing an ordinance to provide for the relocation of wild or abandoned bees that do not threaten human or animal health or interfere with the normal use or enjoyment of public or private property.